This man was found on a Thurston County sidewalk. Now, his death is under investigation

 Sgt.
 Carla Carter said Sunday the death is being investigated as suspicious.

-Jeff Larson, who was in his 40s, suffered from mental illness, according to his father.
+Jeff Larson, 59, suffered from mental illness, according to his father.
 Jeff's mother, Stacie, wrote about her son in a letter to The Olympian that was published on May 5.

 She described her son as gentle and non-violent.